 If you’re looking for something fun to do any time of year, look no further than Craig’s Cruisers.
 This Michigan-based business is the largest family fun center in Michigan and provides entertainment for all ages.

-Adults can step back into their youth with a full arcade, laser tag (more on that later), go-karts, and, of course, bumper cars.
-Make time to enjoy the ropes course and trampoline park.
-When you’re finished, plan to eat at the buffet, which features pizza, pasta, salad, and desserts.
+Adults can step back into their youth with a full arcade, laser tag (more on that later), go-karts and, of course, bumper cars.
+Make time to enjoy the zip line and trampoline park.
+With an abundance of activities to choose from, Craig's Cruisers will add an element of excitement to your next date night.
+When you’re finished, plan to eat at the buffet, which features pizza, pasta, salad and desserts.

 Fowling Warehouse is the only place in West Michigan to get in on the fun of playing the original pin game that combines football and bowling.
 Described as a competitive yet friendly sport, the goal is to knock down all 10 of your opponent’s pins with a football before they knock down yours.
 Play on one of the 30 football bowling lanes by yourself, in teams of two, or grab a group and set up some tournament play.